 I have two favorite dips/spreads.
 Hummus is one.
 The other is cashew cheese, and I love it for pretty much the exact same reasons I love hummus: it’s tasty, addictive, versatile, and completely open to modification.
 Just as there are tons of hummus varieties to enjoy—red pepper, sundried tomato, olive, sesame, mixed veggie—so too are there hundreds of ways to enjoy cashew cheese.
 I tend to like it best mixed with sundried tomato and basil—“pizza cheese,” I call it—but I’ve also mixed it with dried cherries and lemon zest, mixed herbs, and red pepper flakes.
 No matter what I do with it, it’s delicious.

 Given the success of sweet potato hummus, I wondered this week if I couldn’t enhance my basic cashew cheese the same way, and with equally stellar results.
-I whipped up a small batch of my recipe—1 cup cashews, 1 tbsp miso, dash of salt, juice of 1 lemon, water—and then blended it with one small steamed sweet potato—about a cup’s worth of flesh.
+I whipped up a small batch of my recipe—1 cup cashews, salt, lemon, water—and then blended it with one small steamed sweet potato—about a cup’s worth.
 The result?
-About a cup and a half of this insane goodness:
+This insane goodness:

 And on that note, I have a ton of flashcards to make (my first set of midterms are next week—oy!) and M’s due to arrive in a couple of hours 🙂

 Welcome to the weekend!